zhen-shi/hugo-encrypt/README.md

 hugo-encrypt
 ```

 - **To prevent the accidental leaking of sensitive data, pay attention to whether the theme you used will output a summary or full text on the article list page or RSS page.
-If so, try adding a `<!--more-->` comment before the content to be encrypted (before `{{% hugo-encrypt }}`).**
+If so, please make sure that hugo-encrypt.rss.xml is added with an empty file.**